Meet the Speakers

 Virgil Chambers

-Virgil served as the former chair of NASBLA’s Recreational Boating Professional Certification Commission and is the current program co-manager of National Association of State Boating Law Administrators’ (NASBLA) Inland Boat Operation and Marine Patrol Training program.
-Under his leadership as executive director of the National Safe Boating Council (1996-2013), he instituted the Wear It campaign, the NSBC Boat Control On-Water Training program, and was a founding member of the International Boating and Water Safety Summit (IBWSS).
-He retired from the Pennsylvania Fish and Boat Commission in 1995 as chief of boating safety education.
-While there, he developed Pennsylvania’s public-school boating and water safety program, and the Pennsylvania Water Rescue program – one of the first recognized water rescue training programs for fire and rescue service personnel in the U.S. While in the U.S. Navy, he served aboard a patrol craft in the rivers of Vietnam where he was decorated for his actions in combat situations.
+Virgil received his Merchant Mariner Credential (MMC) in 2024, after procrastinating for years.
+He is the current program co-manager and team developer (with Pamela Dillon) of the National Association of State Boating Law Administrators’ (NASBLA) Inland Boat Operation and Marine Patrol Fundamentals Train the Trainer program.
+During his leadership as executive director of the National Safe Boating Council (1996-2013), he instituted the Wear It campaign, the NSBC Boat Control On-water Training course, and was a founding member of the International Boating and Water Safety Summit (IBWSS).
+He was named NSBC Director-Emeritus upon retirement.
+Prior to his tenure with the NSBC, he retired from the Pennsylvania Fish and Boat Commission in 1995 as chief of boating safety.
+While there, he developed Pennsylvania’s public-school boating and water safety program, and the Pennsylvania Water Rescue program, one of the first recognized water rescue training programs for fire and rescue service personnel in the country.
+Virgil is the recipient of over 50 prestigious awards from state, national, and international organizations.
+He is honored in Pennsylvania’s Swimming Hall of Fame, the NSBC Boating Safety Hall of Fame, and the Personal Watercraft Hall of Fame.
+He is also a recipient of the U.S. Coast Guard Meritorious Public Service Medal for his contributions to the Recreational Boating Safety (RBS) program.
+While in the U.S. Navy, he served aboard a patrol craft in the Rivers of Vietnam where he was decorated for his actions in combat situations.
 He also served in the Army National Guard as an air-traffic controller.
-Chambers lives in Pennsylvania with his wife Pamela Dillon. safeboatingcouncil.org
+Chambers lives in Pennsylvania with his wife, Pamela Dillon. safeboatingcouncil.org

 Product to Market Coordinator | Mustang Survival